 For more on cooking with wine, check out our Science Notes »

 Presenting The Science of Good Cooking by the editors of America’s Test Kitchen and Guy Crosby, Ph.
-D., CFS – Available October, 2012.
+D., CFS – Published in October, 2012.

 It is with great pleasure and satisfaction that I announce the publication of a new book on “The Science of Good Cooking” written by the editors of America’s Test Kitchen and me.
-This book is the first of its kind from America’s Test Kitchen and will be available from booksellers starting in early October 2012.
+This book is the first of its kind from America’s Test Kitchen and is available from booksellers as of October, 2012.
 It is filled with lots of simple science explaining how cooking concepts work, including High Heat Develops Flavor, Baking Soda Makes Beans and Grains Soft, and Vodka Makes Pie Dough Easy, plus 47 other concepts you will want to learn.
 The science is illustrated with figures, photos, and test kitchen experiments.
 I reviewed over 350 scientific papers to ensure the science in this book is both accurate and described in simple terms.